 Because every Eustis Chair is made to order, we can build your seating with a variety of hardwood species; some of the most popular choices include beech, cherry, and white oak.
-Each hardwood specie has its own distinct, natural look that distinguishes it from all others.
-There could be a certain hardwood specie whose coloring complements your architecture and design; if so, retaining its natural color is a fine choice.
+Each hardwood species has its own distinct, natural look that distinguishes it from all others.
+There could be a certain hardwood species whose coloring complements your architecture and design; if so, retaining its natural color is a fine choice.

 We offer a handful of standard stain colors for American ash, beech, cherry, red oak, and quarter-sawn white oak.
 Each stain color has a different effect on the wood, so we generally send out samples to be review by your facilities or design teams.

 Several dining rooms and function halls have wood detailing that they’d like to have match the furniture.
 Thanks to our customization options, we can offer custom stain colors for all Eustis Chairs without an up-charge.
 As long as we have a stain sample, we can match your exact millwork or furniture – like tables – manufactured by other companies.